-- Welding helmet – essential for protecting your eyes from the intense light produced when welding.
-Gas and arc helmets are available on the market and they each have their own pros and cons.
-It’s important that you choose what’s right for you depending on the type of welding you’ll be doing.- Earplugs or earmuffs – to protect your hearing from the intense heat and noise produced when welding.
+- Welding helmet – essential for protecting your eyes from the intense light produced.
+Gas and arc helmets are available on the market, each with pros and cons.
+You must choose what’s right for you, depending on the type of welding you’ll be doing.- Earplugs or earmuffs – protect your hearing from the intense heat and noise produced when welding.

-- Welding jacket – to protect your arms from the heat that is produced when welding.
-Most jackets are made with Kevlar or leather and they often come in vented types.- Long welding sleeves – to protect your arms from the heat of the welder.
-These sleeves are often made with Kevlar and they’re also available in vented types.- Welders gloves – to protect your hands from intense heat and burns.
+- Welding jacket – to protect your arms from the heat produced when welding.
+Most jackets are made with Kevlar or leather and often come in vented types.- Long welding sleeves – to protect your arms from the welder’s heat.
+These sleeves are often made with Kevlar, and they’re also available in vented types.- Welders gloves – to protect your hands from intense heat and burns.

-Any good welder should also have a fire extinguisher in their welding area, as well as a water source, like a hose or bucket, to put out any fires.
+Good welders should also have a fire extinguisher in their welding area and a water source, like a hose or bucket, to put out fires.

-For the actual welding material you’ll need to purchase either pure tungsten rods or tungsten electrode wire that is compatible with your welder.
-The rod can be used for scrap metal as well as repaired parts and thin gauged metal, while the electrode wire can be used for thicker gauged metals and components.
+For the actual welding material, you’ll need to purchase either pure tungsten rods or tungsten electrode wire compatible with your welder.
+The rod can be used for scrap metal, repaired parts, and thin-gauged metal, while the electrode wire can be used for thicker-gauged metals and components.

-Some welding processes may require you to use consumable rods, which work as a backup to the electrode wire.
+Some welding processes may require you to use consumable rods as a backup to the electrode wire.

 How do you start welding?